Read the Christmas Story

 The Christmas story is full of pain, hurt and confusion.
 But in the midst of the chaos, God draws near.
 Christmas reminds us that even when things feel like they are falling apart, God is always with us.
 No matter how you feel today, remember God is right by your side.

 How would today look different if you lived it knowing that God is with you every step of the way?
 Find a few small moments today to look for God in the mundane and to remind yourself that God is with you even when you don’t feel it.

 “But you, Bethlehem Ephrathah, though you are small among the clans of Judah, out of you will come for me one who will be ruler over Israel, whose origins are from of old, from ancient times.”

-Is there an area of your life where you find it hard to trust God right now?
-Let the Christmas story remind you that God has good things in store for you!
+What is one area of your life you need to trust God with right now?
+Let the Christmas story build your confidence that God is for you and has good plans for your life.

 God, thank you for the good plans you have for my life.
 Thank you for the Christmas story and the reminder that you love us so much that you sent your Son to save us.
 As I get ready to celebrate Christmas today, help me remember that you love me, are with me, and have a plan for my life.
 In Jesus’ name.
 Amen!

 If you are gathered with other people today (family, friends, roommates, etc.), then come back together.